fauna-labs/hello-world-gatsby-faunadb/README.md

 ### 4. Add an FaunaDB server key to the `gatsby-config.js` file

-An admin key for a FaunaDB database named `hello-world-gatsby-faunadb`, which can be created with the following command:

-    npx fauna-shell create-key hello-world-gatsby-faunadb server
+Create a FaunaDB server key for the database you have just created. still in the UI at https://dashboard.fauna.com, go to the Security tab on the left and click the 'New Key' button.
+Select the 'Role' to be Server, give it a name and save it, you will receive a secret.

-Under the `plugins` section in the `gatsby-config.js` file is the config for the `gatsby-source-graphql` plugin.

-We need to replace the `<SERVER_KEY>` placeholder with an actual FaunaDB admin key.
+Copy paste the secret in the the `plugins` section in the `gatsby-config.js` file.
+You need to replace the `<SERVER_KEY>` placeholder.

 ### 5. Add an FaunaDB client key to the `gatsby-browser.js` file